benroberts999/ampsci/README.md

 ## hartreeFock.x

  * Solves relativistic Hartree Fock potential for core + valence states
- * Only really works for closed shells.
-OK if shell 'mostly' closed
+ * Only really works for closed shells, and atomic with single valence electron above closed shells.
+(Works OK if shell 'mostly' closed)
- * Takes core configuration: Noble gas + extra. (comma separated, no spaces)
+ * Takes in core configuration: Noble gas + extra. (comma separated, no spaces)
  * (As well as Noble gas, can use Zn,Cd,Hg)

 E.g. (V^N-1):